- Create a group access token using UI

 - Review your security and compliance policies around user self-enrollment.

-- Consider disabling group access tokens to lower potential abuse.
+- Consider restricting the creation of group access tokens to lower potential abuse.

 Group access tokens are similar to project access tokens and personal access tokens, except they are associated with a group rather than a project or user.